dkeshri/Study/Backend/dotnet/Microservices/MergeAllConcept/k8s/README.md

 3. **Write Kubernetes Deployment & Service Files**

-    > Create a `deployments` directory and define YAML files.
+    > We are using namespace dkeshri in all below deployment resources. so please use `-n dkeshri` with each kubectl command. or move current context from `default` to `dkeshri` namespace.

-    Deployment for OrderService
+    Create a `deployments` directory and define deployment resources YAML files.

     * [apigateway-deployment.yaml](./deployments/apigateway-deployment.yaml)
     * [auth-api-deployment.yaml](./deployments/auth-api-deployment.yaml)